0xbaggi/scroll_text_application/README.md

 <img src="./assets/app_logo.png" width="50%">
 </p>

 Scroll Text is an app designed to display different types of content (like text, images, videos, and more) on Liquid Galaxy screens.
 This project has two main parts: a service running on the master and an application installed on the tablet.
 They communicate with each other using SSH and web pages.
+The service files can be found in the  [server folder](https://github.com/0xbaggi/scroll_text_application/tree/main/server), and the Flutter application can be found in the [controller  folder](https://github.com/0xbaggi/scroll_text_application/tree/main/controller).

 ## 📝 Before Running